EkeneOnyekachi/Inventory_Management_API/README.md

-Inventory management API is design to source and store inventories finished goods (products) and thier price.
+Inventory management API is design to source and store inventories finished goods (products) and values.
 # API Reference
 ## Getting Started
 - Base URL: Currently this app can only be run locally and is not hosted as a base URL.
 The API is hosted at the default, http://127.0.0.1:8000/.